Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Introduction

-This paper is organized as follows.
-In Section~\ref{sec:two}, we introduce various AML scenarios, referred to here as AML modes.
-Section~\ref{sec:three} presents a parameter exploration of the GeMT-model for circular and eccentric orbits assuming different AML modes.
-In Section~\ref{sec:four}, we compare the parameter space predicted by GeMT-model, under fully non-conservative MT and isotropic re-emission, to earlier frameworks.
-Section~\ref{sec:five} applies the GeMT-model to isolated binaries undergoing non-conservative MT, in which we (1) examine the orbital evolution under different AML modes, (2) compare the predicted evolution with other existing MT frameworks under fully non-conservative MT assuming isotropic re-emission for the first time.
-In Section~\ref{sec:six}, we discuss the implications of our work for the evolution of interacting binaries and the predicted population of merging compact binaries (COs).
+This article is organized as follows.
+In Sect.~\ref{sec:two}, we introduce various AML scenarios, referring to them as AML modes.
+Section~\ref{sec:three} presents a parameter exploration of the GeMT model for circular and eccentric orbits, assuming different AML modes.
+In Sect.~\ref{sec:four}, we compare the parameter space predicted by the GeMT model, under fully nonconservative MT and isotropic reemission, to earlier frameworks.
+In Sect.~\ref{sec:five}, we apply the GeMT model to isolated binaries undergoing nonconservative MT, and we (1) examine the orbital evolution under different AML modes and (2) compare the predicted evolution with other existing MT frameworks under fully nonconservative MT assuming isotropic reemission for the first time.
+In Sect.~\ref{sec:six}, we discuss the implications of our work for the evolution of interacting binaries and the predicted population of merging COs.
 In Sect.~\ref{sec:seven} we summarize and conclude.

-\section{Angular Momentum Loss Modes}
+\section{Angular momentum loss modes}